 A holder of a put option has taken a "short" position in the underlying security.
 That is, the holder will make money if the value of the security has fallen below the "strike price" since the holder can force the grantor of the put to purchase the security at greater than the security's fair market value.
 In the instant case, Company A is in a situation analogous to the holder of a put option since it has sold each unit of the Instruments for \$c.
-However, if the fair market value of the Company B common stock falls below \$c, it need merely give each holder of a unit a share of Company B common stock per unit or cash equal to the market value of the Company B stock.
-Thus, one could say that as holder of the put option embedded in each unit of the Instruments, Company A has the right to sell Company B stock at the strike price of \$c.
-Of course, this analogy is not exact since the holder of a put option typically receives the strike price only at the time the put is exercised rather than, as in this case, when the option is first created.
-Similarly, the holder of the option usually makes an up-front "premium" payment to purchase the option (although, in this case, the noncontingent quarterly payments might be viewed as the equivalent of a premium payment or, alternatively, the purchase price for the Instruments might be viewed as a net amount reflecting both the premium payment paid by Company A for its put and the premium payment paid by holders of the Instruments for the call option discussed in the next paragraph).
+However, if the fair market value of the Company B common stock falls below \$c, it need merely give each holder of the Instruments a share of Company B common stock.

-A grantor of a call option has also taken a "short" position in the underlying security.
-That is the grantor will make money if the value of the security does not rise above the "strike price" since the grantor receives a premium payment up front and the analysis is applied, the exception of section 1092(d)(3)(B)(i)(I) will apply on its face.
+analysis is applied, the exception of § 1092(d)(3)(B)(i)(I) will apply on its face.
 Therefore Company A's position in the Instruments and the Company B common stock will be a straddle provided that the two positions are offsetting.